Ibrahim159/Ibrahim159/README.md

 - 👋 Hi, I’m @Ibrahim159
-- 👀 I’m interested in being a good leader
+- 👀 I’m interested in being a good leader and a good developer
 - 🌱 I’m currently learning react

 <!---